icooper/icooper.github.io/_posts/2018-11-01-formatting-columns.md

 X24-01  30-Oct-2018 4.68 wt. % 80.03 wt. % 15.89 wt. % 19996 wt. % 0.24 wt. %
 ```

+The code for this post [can be found here](https://repl.it/@icooper1/formatting-columns).

 ## Next Steps

 In the next installment, we'll update the program to make the output more readable.